MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/create-table-statement-microsoft-access-sql.md

 <br/>

-This example creates a new table called `~~Kitsch'n Sync` which demonstrates all of the differnt field and index types.
+This example creates a new table called `~~Kitsch'n Sync` which demonstrates all the different field and index types.
 The AutoNumber field is the primary key.

 ```vb
     Sub CreateTableX6()